Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Professional Papers (3,000–6,000 words): peer-reviewed applied contributions that translate theoretical insights into professional or managerial practice rather than presenting new empirical data.

-Book Reviews and Commentary (up to 2,000 words): invited contributions providing critical reviews of recent scholarly books or commentary on current issues relevant to the Journal.
+Book Reviews and Commentary (up to 2,000 words): invited contributions providing critical reviews of recent scholarly books or commentary on current issues relevant to the journal.

 *Word counts exclude references, tables, figures, and appendices.

-The Journal may consider extended and substantially revised versions of papers previously presented at academic conferences.
+The journal may consider extended and substantially revised versions of papers previously presented at academic conferences.

 Eligible submissions must be based on conference abstracts only - not on full papers published in proceedings.